Artist Stories

 John Singer Sargent, A Bridge and Campanile, Venice, 1902/4, watercolor over black chalk on thick wove paper, National Gallery of Art, Washington, DC, USA.

 Sargent was a prolific world traveler, and many of his watercolors depict sights he saw in Europe, the Holy Land, and the Mediterranean.
-They show the scenery, landscapes, architecture, and locals, as well as the friends and family who accompanied him.
-The most interesting examples depict Bedouins in North Africa, architecture in Venice, and marble quarries in Carrara, Italy; he painted all three of these subjects extensively.
-It would be easy to see these works as mere preparatory sketches – quick ways for Sargent to record distant scenery for later use.
-After all, traveling artists have made such visual notations for centuries.
-However, art historian Teresa Carbone claims otherwise, saying that “they were really an extension of his most serious aesthetic concerns”.1
+They show the scenery, landscapes, architecture, locals, and the friends and family who accompanied him.
+The most interesting examples depict Bedouins in North Africa, architecture in Venice, and marble quarries in Carrara, Italy.
+He painted all three of these subjects extensively.

 Sargent’s Watercolors in Brooklyn and Boston